Maria Antonovna Naryshkina, Mistress of Alexander I, Emperor of All Russia

 Maria’s father Prince Antoni Stanisław Czetwertyński-Światopełk was a member of the parliament of the Polish–Lithuanian Commonwealth and took the side of the Russian Empire in many matters that came before the parliament.
 During the Kościuszko Uprising, he was imprisoned by the Polish revolutionaries.
 On June 28, 1794, an angry mob stormed the prison, and Prince Antoni Stanisław Czetwertyński-Światopełk was hanged with other people declared traitors.

-Catherine II (the Great), Empress of All Russia ordered Prince Antoni Stanisław Czetwertyński-Światopełk’s widow and children brought to St. Petersburg and provided for them.
-As adults, all of Maria’s brothers had positions at the Russian court and/or in the government.
+Catherine II (the Great), Empress of All Russia ordered Prince Antoni Stanisław Czetwertyński-Światopełk’s widow and children to be brought to St. Petersburg and provided for them.
+As adults, Maria’s brothers had positions at the Russian court and/or in the government.
 Her sister was the mistress of Grand Duke Konstantin Pavlovich, the brother of Alexander I, Emperor of All Russia.

 Maria’s husband, Dmitry Lvovich Naryshkin; Credit – Wikipedia